 Although the Workhouse Web Site provides a vast amount of information about workhouses, there's nothing like exploring a real workhouse building to get a first-hand idea of what they were like.
 The best way to do this is to visit one of the museums now housed in a former workhouse.

-Please check opening details with museum before travelling a long distance!
+Always check current opening details with each museum when planning a visit.

 |ENGLAND - arranged by county|